DefenderOfBasic/notebook/source/content/memetics/The pitch for open cultural engineering.md

 That is the goal!
 But that's not the world we live in today.

 Did you see the April university of zurich scandal?
-They ran a secret experiment on a subreddit to see if they could change people's minds with bots:
+They ran a secret experiment on a subreddit to see if they could change people's minds with bots (it was successful):

 https://www.404media.co/researchers-secretly-ran-a-massive-unauthorized-ai-persuasion-experiment-on-reddit-users/

+People were obviously outraged, but the researchers were like, _"but...everyone is ALREADY doing this, at scale.
+People are very easy to manipulate.
+Shouldn't we study this to protect ourselves?"_

+This is where our work comes in.
+I am trying to close the gap between "dark memetics" and "open memetics".
+People studying this openly, like zurich, or my sociology friends at cornell, have their hands tied.
+People doing it in the dark (like marketing companies and smear campaigns, or governments) have no restrictions.

+Science communication about memetics, about propaganda techniques, about how ideas spread, *changes the game*, it interferes with the work of those doing it in the dark.